Abbysola/DevOps-Proj/Project7/Project_7_DevOps_Tooling_Website_Solution.md

 /mnt/logs <Subnet-CIDR>(rw,sync,no_all_squash,no_root_squash)
 /mnt/opt <Subnet-CIDR>(rw,sync,no_all_squash,no_root_squash)
 ```
-***Image

 sudo exportfs -arv

-6. Check which port is used by NFS and open it using Security Groups (add new Inbound Rule)
+5. Check which port is used by NFS and open it using Security Groups (add new Inbound Rule)
 ```rpcinfo -p | grep nfs```

 ![see_info_on_ports](https://github.com/Abbysola/DevOps-Proj/blob/main/Project7/Images/11.Info_on_req_ports.png)